deadpixi/libtmt/README.rst

 all characters, so you should be able to use whatever characters you want when writing to the virtual terminal.

-The following escape sequences are recognized and will be processed specially:
+The following escape sequences are recognized and will be processed specially.
+Note that programs that use standard terminfo/termcap mechanisms will work automatically, assuming they support the `mach` or `mach-color` terminal type.

 +-------------+-------------+------------------------------------------------------------------------+
 | Name        | Sequence    |   Meaning                                                              |